-Into In a sentence
+Into in a sentence

 Sentence examples for into.
 Learn how established writers used the word in their sentences.
 Learn how to imitate them to express your idea.